MicahElliott/flowrist/README.md

 I called `y` a similarity because you know it immediately from qwerty days.
 `u` is a "minor" move.

+## Transitional

-If you want to keep it more similar to Colemak, or do a transitional, you can do this, where the only 6 major moves are `wolavm`:
+If you want to keep it more similar to Colemak, or do a transitional, you can do this, where the only 6 significant moves are `wolavm`.
+This will give you a pretty good taste of Flowrist without all the upfront mental effort:

 ```
-  Q k F P B   Y w o U
+  Q z F P B   Y w o U
   l R S T G   j N E I a
-  v X C D m   z H
+  v X C D m   K H
 ```

 ## Magic config